PDF of this entire webpage 26 May 2025

 9:30-10:25 (1) Dr. Therese-Anne Druart, Prof. Emerita, The Catholic University of America, “Al-Fārābī”s and Ibn Sīnā”s Problematic Conception of Justice “

-10:25-11:20 (2) Prof. Yehuda Halper, Bar Ilan University, “Will the Wise Man Boast of Al-Fārābī?
+10:25-11:20 (2) Prof. Yehuda Halper, Bar-Ilan University, Israel, “Will the Wise Man Boast of Al-Fārābī?
 How Samuel Ibn Tibbon Slipped Parts of De Intellectu into his Explanation of Unusual Terms in Maimonides’ “Guide of the Perplexed”

 11:20-11:50 Break

-12:45-13:35 (4) Prof. Richard C. Taylor, Marquette University and KU Leuven, “A Critical Consideration of Ibn Rushd on Matters of Philosophy and Religion “
+12:45-13:35 (4) Prof. Richard C. Taylor, Marquette University, USA, and KU Leuven, Belgium, “A Critical Consideration of Ibn Rushd on Matters of Philosophy and Religion “

 13:35-15:00 Lunch Break